-The Project would occur on lands under the jurisdiction of the BIA.
+The Project would occur primarily on lands under the jurisdiction of the BIA, with the Boulder Brush Facilities on private lands under the jurisdiction of the County.
 Land uses on the Reservation are governed by the Land Use Code and the CEPA statutes.
 Under the Campo Lease, these authorities are not applicable to the Project, but the Project is nonetheless generally consistent with these authorities.
 The purpose of the Land Use Code is to "promote the health, safety, and general welfare of the residents of the Reservation and to develop and maintain adequate standards for diversity in land use and building patterns on the Reservation" (Land Use Code, Section 102).
 As stated in the Land Use Code, to achieve the purposes stated above, the Tribe is guided by the goals set forth in the Land Use Plan (Campo Band of Diegueño Mission Indians 2010), which guides future development on the Reservation.